gvwilson/thirdbit/fiction/maddy-roo/index.md

 as quietly as she could.
 She had brushed her own fur until it gleamed and was wearing a string of dark beads over her white cotton blouse.

-When she took Papa Roo's arm,
+Papa Roo swished his tail from side to side.
+"You, my dear, are the most beautiful kangaroo in the whole world."

+Mama Roo flicked an ear.
+"Mm hm.
+And what about the goats and deer and tigers?"
+She glanced at Maddy.
+"Your father's always had a soft spot for tigers," she whispered loudly.

+Papa Roo grinned and kissed his wife on the cheek.
-Maddy felt like her heart was swelling in her chest.
+Maddy felt like her heart was swelling in her chest as they walked arm-in-arm out the door.

 After they left,
 Maddy settled into her father's chair to read by lamplight.